Notenoughmail/possible-tfc-modpack/README.md

 # possible-tfc-modpack
- A modpack centered around TerraFirmaCraft, Create, Immersive Engineering and a few others on 1.18.2
+ A modpack centered around TerraFirmaCraft, Create, Immersive Engineering, and a few others on 1.18.2